 As the history of our hotels and Sir Walter Scott’s novels are intertwined, we pay homage to this literary ﬁgure by naming the hotels “Rokeby Manor”.

-Scottish Poet – Also known familiarly as Rabbie Burns, the National Bard, was a Scottish poet and lyricist.
+Scottish Poet – Also known as Rabbie Burns, the National Bard, was a Scottish poet and lyricist.
 He is widely regarded as the national poet of Scotland and is celebrated worldwide.
-Burns most important achievement is in preserving the language of ordinary Scots at a time when it really did seem that English would become the only tongue for most of Scotland.
+Burns’ most important achievement was preserving the language of ordinary Scots at a time when it seemed that English would become the only tongue for most of Scotland.

-Scottish Historical Novelist – Sir Walter Scott was a poet, novelist, ballad-collector, critic and man of letters, but is probably most renowned as the founder of the genre of the historical novel, involving tales of gallantry, romance and chivalry.
-He was Scotland’s image maker and was crucialin creating the idea of Scotland as itpersists today.
+Scottish Historical Novelist – Sir Walter Scott was a poet, novelist, ballad-collector, critic and man of letters.
+Most renowned as the founder of the genre of historical fiction, involving tales of gallantry, romance and chivalry.
+He was Scotland’s image-maker and was crucial in creating the idea of Scotland as it persists today

-Scottish-born American industrialist who led the enormous expansion of the American steel industry in the late 19th century was also one of the most important philanthropists of his era.
+Scottish-born American industrialist – Carnegie led the enormous expansion of the American steel industry in the late 19th century and was also one of the most important philanthropists of his era.
 He founded the Carnegie Steel Company, which later became part of US Steel.
-One of the world’s richest men in his days, he is principally remembered for funding large numbers of libraries and educational establishments in the US, Scotland and elsewhere.
-He always argued that it was the duty of rich men and women to use their wealth to benefit the welfare of the community.
+One of the world’s richest men in his day, he is principally remembered for funding large numbers of libraries and educational establishments in the US, Scotland and elsewhere.
+He always argued that it was the duty of rich men and women to use their wealth to benefit the welfare of the community

-Scottish Jacobite Heroine – Flora helped Charles Edward, the young pretender, the Stuart claimant to the British throne, to escape from Scotland after his defeat in the Jacobite rebellion of 1745–46.
-The daughterof Ranald Macdonald, a tacksman or farmer of Milton in the island of South Uist (Hebrides), she would come to be immortalized in Jacobite ballads and legends.
+Scottish Jacobite Heroine – She helped Charles Edward, the young pretender and Stuart claimant to the British throne, escape from Scotland after his defeat in the Jacobite rebellion of 1745–46.
+The daughter of Ranald Macdonald, a tacksman or farmer of Milton in the island of South Uist (Hebrides), she would come to be immortalized in Jacobite ballads and legends.

-Scottish Economist, Adam was a Scottish philosopher and economist who is best known as the author of Wealth Of Nations (1776), one of the most influential books ever written.
+Scottish Economist –A Scottish philosopher and economist, best known as the author of Wealth Of Nations (1776), one of the most influential books ever written.
 He is widely cited as the father of modern economics.

-A Scottish neoclassical architect, interior designer and furniture designer who developed a distinctive and highly individual style.
-It was applied to all elements of interior decoration, from ceilings, walls and floors to furniture, silver and ceramics.
+A Scottish neoclassical architect, interior designer and furniture designer – He developed a distinctive and highly individual style that was applied to all elements of interior decoration, from ceilings, walls and floors to furniture, silver and ceramics.
 The ‘Adam Style’, as it became known, was enormously popular and had a lasting influence on British architecture and interior design.

-David Hume was an influential historian, economist and writer, one of the most influential figures to come out of the Scottish Enlightenment.
+Historian, Economist and Writer – He was one of the most influential figures to come out of the Scottish Enlightenment.
 Hume was invested in the natural sciences, the necessity of government, and empirical observation.

-Also known as Mary Stuart, was seen as the rightful queen of Scotland and was the legitimate granddaughter of Henry VIII’s sister, Margaret Tudor.
-Her life would be marked by a war of wits against her own cousin, Queen Elizabeth I, and a painful series of betrayals as her own family plotted against her and her death came through the treachery of her own son.
+Also known as Mary Stuart, she was seen as the rightful queen of Scotland and was the legitimate grand-daughter of Henry VIII’s sister, Margaret Tudor.
+Her life was marked by a war of wits against her own cousin, Queen Elizabeth I, and a painful series of betrayals as her own family plotted against her, as her death came through the treachery of her own son.

-Scottish-born painter, one of the foremost 18th century British portraitists.
-His portraits of women had the influence of French Rococo portraiture with the lightness and unpretentious elegance clearly seen in his works.
-He was appointed painter to George 111 in 1767.
+A Scottish-born painter and one of the foremost 18th century British portraitists, his portraits of women had the influence of French Rococo portraiture with the lightness and unpretentious elegance clearly seen in his works.
+He was appointed painter to George III in 1767.